ewfx/gaied-data-pioneers/README.md

 ✅ **Sentiment Analysis for Prioritization** : Analyze email tone to detect urgency or negative sentiment, helping support teams prioritize critical cases faster.

-✅ **Multilingual Support** : Expand the system’s capability to process and classify emails in multiple languages using multilingual language models and adapted keyword extraction.
+✅ **Multilingual Support** : Expand the system's capability to process and classify emails in multiple languages using multilingual language models and adapted keyword extraction.

 ✅ **Personalized Routing Rules** : Allow configurable routing rules based on sender, subject keywords, or other criteria for more precise email handling within the organization.